Call-for-Code/CFC-COVID-19-Video-Transcriber/README.md

 #### Native application development

-Native application development was covered in step 2 above when you installed and ran the app.
-Your application is running at: `http://localhost:3000/` in your browser.
+Native application development was covered in step 4 above when you installed and ran the app.
+Your server is running at: `http://localhost:3000/` in your browser.

 There are two different options for debugging a Flask project: